adefelic/cetus/planning/game-design.md

 - conversation
 	- enemy comments on an item on this map ... zone? (there isn't a great distinction here. zone / locale / location)
+		- there is a table of all items in the zone
+			- fuck each room is going to need to have a locale affinity now
+			- get the table for the current locale
+			- roll a random number x between 0 and n (number of items in locale)
+			- get the xth item
+			- enemy comments on item, positive or negative
 	- vibes
 		- tower
 			- "ho there!" "that's the spirit"